tsy0716/powerbi_coverpage/clinical.md

 - KPI for antipsychotic medication is the percentage of residents taking any antipsychotic medication during the selected period
 - For selected period, a unique combination of NHI and medication is considered as one valid medication record
 - For selected period, a unique combination of NHI and prescription is considered as one valid prescription record
+- A death outside facility is counted when the death date is not on the next day of last occupancy date

 # Date Quality and Limitations